SkaterWeather/web-site-parser/Readme.md

 ## WebSiteParser

 ## Update!
-Seems like parse data by select class="smth" is unsafe method, because targeted site autogenerates different class names in from time to time.
-So I guess, the correct way in to parse by attribute "data-test-id" as I did it in ParserHelper.getProductArticle() method.
+Seems like parse data by select class="smth" is unsafe methodology, because targeted site autogenerates different class names from time to time.
+So I guess, the correct way is to parse by attribute "data-test-id" as I did it in ParserHelper.getProductArticle() method.
 Will be updated.

 ## Description